Who can participate?

 Teachers who are members of groups traditionally underrepresented in the sciences, or teachers who are teaching in schools with large numbers of students from groups traditionally underrepresented in the sciences, are especially urged to apply.

-The total cost of DataStreme Courses for the 2019/20 academic year is $450/semester (only $350 for AMS members; note that K–12 teacher annual membership in the Society is $57 per year, prorated to just $28.50 for fall 2019 alone).
+The total cost of DataStreme Courses for the 2022-23 academic year is $400 per semester.
 The DataStreme course fee covers all course materials including textbooks, university academic fees, as well as the three tuition-free graduate credits per course.
 The fee is nonrefundable.
 Instructions on paying the course fee will be distributed after acceptance to the course.
-By leveraging grant funding, each DataStreme course costs participants a fraction of total tuition value of over $1900 per semester (as of fall 2019).
+By leveraging grant funding, each DataStreme course costs participants a fraction of total tuition value of over $1900 per semester (as of Fall 2020).

 DataStreme operates through the combined efforts of many dedicated people working together to provide a unique enhancement opportunity for K–12 teachers.
-It is also made available via partnership with California University of Pennsylvania (Cal U) and their Global Online initiative (https://www.calu.edu/online/index.aspx).
+It is also made available via partnership with Pennsylvania Western University (PennWest) and their Global Online initiative (https://www.pennwest.edu/online).
 The courses, through which teacher-participants earn graduate credit, are managed via an online learning management system called Desire2Learn (D2L).
 All digital course materials provided by AMS are delivered through this online portal.
 Course assessments are also delivered via this platform.

 Participants in DataStreme courses are mentored by teams of dedicated teacher leaders and scientists across the country.
 Mentor Teams provide personal contact and mentoring to small teams of teacher participants each semester.
 Each team mentors participants on course concepts and activities and may arrange and hold in person or virtual field trips and enrichment opportunities beyond the core curriculum.

-DataStreme Central, located at the AMS Education office, is a team of AMS staff that develops and provides instructional materials, gives logistical support to the Mentor Teams, engages California University of Pennsylvania and overall course delivery, and administers the program.
+DataStreme Central, located at the AMS Education office, is a team of AMS staff that develops and provides instructional materials, gives logistical support to the Mentor Teams, engages Pennsylvania Western University and overall course delivery, and administers the program.

 You will need a computer and high-speed Internet connection.
 If you are reading this on-screen with your own equipment and you can print it out, you are essentially ready for DataStreme participation.
-Course registration with California University of Pennsylvania will provide you with your own Cal U student email address and other resources and benefits available to all students at the University.
+Course registration with Pennsylvania Western University will provide you with your own PennWest student email address and other resources and benefits available to all students at the University.
 Technical requirements for course engagement can be found here: https://www.calu.edu/online/technical-requirements.aspx

 The goal of DataStreme is to empower teacher leaders with the knowledge and capabilities to transform a virtually endless stream of environmental data into exciting and creative learning experiences for students.
 As an environmental teacher leader, you will be expected to introduce other teachers, administrators, parents, and members of the community to the benefits of utilizing electronically-delivered environmental data streams as vehicles for learning across the STEM curriculum.